waydxd/ELEC-1100-Project/README.md

 The result of the project was that I successfully built a line follower robot car that could follow a white line on a black surface.
 The car could handle different scenarios on the mat, such as straight lines, curves, corners, T-lines, and finish lines.
 The car could also switch between left and right turns when encountering a horizontal white line by using a variable called countWhite.
 The car could also stop or change direction when reaching a finish line by using a delay() function.

 The conclusion of the project was that I learned a lot from this project.
-I learned how to use PWM to control the speed and direction of a DC motor, how to use infrared sensors to detect a line on a mat, how to use an inverter and an H-bridge to switch the polarity of the voltage applied to the motor terminals, how to write simple and precise code for different scenarios on
+I learned how to use PWM to control the speed and direction of a DC motor, how to use infrared sensors to detect a line on a mat, how to use an inverter and an H-bridge to switch the polarity of the voltage applied to the motor terminals, how to write simple and precise code for different scenarios.